Angular-Wave/angular.ts/src/animations/animate.md

 -
 - ## Animation Anchoring (via `ng-animate-ref`)
 -
-- ng.animate in AngularJS 1.4 comes packed with the ability to cross-animate elements between
+- ng.animate in AngularTS 1.4 comes packed with the ability to cross-animate elements between
 - structural areas of an application (like views) by pairing up elements using an attribute
 - called `ng-animate-ref`.
 -